caramel-juni/juni-blog/content/posts/1/esxi-upgrade-and-tpm.md

 4. Once rebooted, SSH into the box and run `vmware -v` to check the version of ESXi and that the update has been successful.

 ***💛 Hope this was of some help & best of luck! 💛***

+---

+**DISCLAIMER:** *I would consider this a LEGACY POST of mine, written a long time ago.
+Please excuse any typos, errors or lapses in memory/judgement - as it was added to the site from the archives, just to put everything in one place.
+Thankq for your understanding 🙇‍♀️*

+---